Piazza del Popolo

 Rome has the most obelisks of any city in the world – eight Egyptian, five Roman, one Ethiopian, and five modern versions.

 It was customary for pilgrims to come to the Eternal City to gain “indulgences” – remission of the time to be spent in Purgatory by their souls or those of relatives.
 During pilgrimages, they visited Rome’s main churches:

 - St. Sebastian Basilica

 - St. Lawrence Church

 Museo Leonardo da Vinci

-As with all things Roman – in addition to their beauty, the artwork and architecture have historical significance and many layers of deeper, symbolic meaning.
+As with all things Roman – in addition to their beauty, artwork and architecture have historical significance and many layers of deeper, symbolic meaning.